 5.0 Conclusion

 According to the current study, the majority of voluntary blood donors at the University College Hospital in Ibadan have normal hemostatic and fibrinolytic profiles, suggesting that the donor population is typically healthy and appropriate for safe blood donation.
-However, the finding that a small percentage of donors had mild abnormalities in measures like PT, aPTT, fibrinogen, platelet count, and D-dimer highlights the possibility of undetected subclinical diseases that could jeopardize the safety of either the donor or the recipient.
+However, the finding that a small percentage of donors had mild abnormalities in measures like PT, aPTT, fibrinogen, platelet count, and D-dimer highlights the possibility of undetected subclinical diseases that could jeopardize the safety of either the donor or the recipient in isolated cases.
 Early detection of coagulation or fibrinolytic imbalances would be improved by routinely incorporating hemostatic and fibrinolytic screening into donor selection procedures, especially in areas with limited access to thorough medical examination.
 Proactive steps like these could enhance donor management, guarantee safer transfusions, and eventually fortify blood transfusion safety initiatives as a whole.

 6.0 Recommendations